TritonDataCenter/manta/docs/user-guide/commands-reference.md

 # CLI Utilities Reference

-This document lists the command line interface (CLI) tools available from the Joyent Manta [Node.js SDK](sdks.html#nodejs-sdk-and-cli) as well as the CLI tools available to you in the compute environment.
+This document lists the command line interface (CLI) tools available from the Manta [Node.js SDK](sdks.html#nodejs-sdk-and-cli) as well as the CLI tools available to you in the compute environment.

 # Client-Side Utilities

-These commands are installed locally on your machine as part of the Joyent Manta Node.js SDK.
+These commands are installed locally on your machine as part of the Manta Node.js SDK.
 They are also available to your jobs in the compute environment.

 * [mls](mls.html) - Lists directory contents